PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "Was that the queen?"

 Boltac laughed.
-"No. She was a lady in waiting for the Dutchess."
+"No. She is a Lady-in-Waiting for the *Dutchess*.
+At the moment, we aren't a kingdom"